 The previous day, The Beatles had played the two last concerts of their 1966 West Germany tour in Hamburg.
 On this day, they started their long journey to Japan, for the second leg of their world tour.
 They first flew from Hamburg to London Heathrow.

 They then boarded a Japanese Airlines flight with a stop in Anchorage, Alaska.
 It was reported that a typhoon hitting Japan forced them to stop.
-But according to a ground service agent at the Anchorage International Airport, The Beatles’ plane was scheduled to land in Anchorage to refuel.
+However, according to a ground service agent at the Anchorage International Airport, The Beatles’ plane was scheduled to land in Anchorage to refuel.
 Then, a problem with the plane’s hydraulics system delayed their departure.
 It wasn’t a difficult repair, but the Beatles’ plane couldn’t take off again because it would have landed in Japan after the country’s curfew.

 The day after the Hamburg concert we had a flight to Tokyo, so we were driven straight out of the concert, out of Hamburg to a schloss – a big castle of a hotel – where we stayed the night, and then we were flown to Heathrow and put on the plane to Japan.
 Unfortunately there was a hurricane hitting Tokyo and our plane got diverted to Alaska.